rsennrich/wmt2014-scripts/README.md

  Rico Sennrich, Philip Williams, Matthias Huck (2015):
    A tree does not make a well-formed sentence: Improving syntactic string-to-tree statistical machine translation with more linguistic knowledge.
    In: Computer Speech & Language, 32(1):27-45.
 Hybrid Machine Translation: integration of linguistics and statistics.

+The Edinburgh syntax submission to WMT 2015 is described in:

+  to appear

+More details are provided in:

+ Rico Sennrich (2015):
+   Modelling and Optimizing on Syntactic N-Grams for Statistical Machine Translation.
+   In: Transactions of the Association for Computational Linguistics 3, 169--182.